Kamran1819G/Perplexica/README.md

 #### For Contributors
 - All development should use the local build workflow above.
 - Your changes will be reflected live in the running container.
-- If you add dependencies, rebuild with `docker-compose up --build`.
+- If you add dependencies, rebuild with `docker compose up --build`.
 - The GitHub Actions workflow for Docker images is now only for official releases and is not required for local development.

 ### Non-Docker Installation